Shaier/Motion_Net/README.md

 # Pool

-## In this project I will use image segmentation on a new dataset
+## In this project I will use a new type of architecture

 I'm currently working on Mask RCNN for this project, as well as creating my own net